Metaswitch/clearwater-readthedocs/Backups.md

 This will:

--   Run through all the lines on ellis that have an owner and verify that their digest exists in homestead.
-If it does not, the line is considered lost and is removed from ellis.
-If the digest exists, it will check that there is a valid IFC - if this is missing, it will be replaced with the default IFC.
+-   Run through all the lines on ellis that have an owner and verify that there is a private identity associated with the public identity stored in ellis.
+If successful, it will verify that a digest exists in homestead for that private identity.
+    If either of these checks fail, the line is considered lost and is removed from ellis.
+    If both checks pass, it will check that there is a valid IFC - if this is missing, it will be replaced with the default IFC.
 -   Run through all the lines on ellis without an owner and make sure there is no orphaned data in homestead and homer, i.e. deleting the simservs, IFC and digest for those lines.